Healthcare in Vietnam

 Expats living in Vietnam will find that the standards of public hospitals generally do not match that of those found in North America or Western Europe.
 Public hospitals in Vietnam are often underfunded and poorly equipped, and doctors and medical staff working at public hospitals will usually only speak Vietnamese.

 The quality and availability of healthcare are especially poor in rural areas, and in some of the most remote parts of the country, healthcare is almost non-existent.

 On the other hand, the standard of private hospitals in Vietnam is excellent.
 Private hospitals located in Hanoi or Ho Chi Minh City are staffed by doctors from the USA, Korea, Japan and France, as well as Vietnamese doctors who have trained overseas.

-Private hospitals tend to cater for the needs of expats better than public hospitals, and they do accept international health insurance.
+Private hospitals tend to cater to the needs of expats better than public hospitals, and they generally do accept international health insurance.